benbhall/benbhall.github.io/_posts/2021-03-26-fail-secure-aspnetcore-auth.md

 ## Summary

-It clearly makes sense in most normal scernarios to set fall-back behaviour globally that requires authentication by default.
+It clearly makes sense in most normal scenarios to set fall-back behaviour globally that requires authentication by default.

 This ensures that where authentication is unintentionally omitted from a page or action during future development, we assume authentication is expected rather than none.